WilliamMarti/CCNA/CCNA/Wireless/Wireless Fundamentals.md

 **IBSS** - Independent Basic Service Set.
 Wireless network in which two or more wireless devices connect directly without using an AP(Access Point)
 - ad hoc (air drop)

-**BSS** - Basic Service Set - King of Infrastructure Service Set in which clients connect to each other via an AP, but not directly to each other
+**BSS** - Basic Service Set - Kind of Infrastructure Service Set in which clients connect to each other via an AP, but not directly to each other

 **BSSID** (Basic Service Set ID) - is used to uniquely identify the AP
 - Other APs can use the same SSID but not the same BSSID